kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/server-sent-events@doPe92aUpo-8KWhi45lWK.md

 # Server Sent Events

-Server-Sent Events (SSE) let a web server send live updates to a webpage.
-It uses a regular HTTP connection for a one-way stream of data from server to client.
-This is good for things like live chats or news feeds.
-It's a simple way to keep a connection open for updates and works in most browsers.
-The webpage listens for these events and acts on them.

-To use SSE, the client must create an EventSource object and specify the URL of the server-side script that will send the events.
-The server can then send events by writing them to the response stream with the proper formatting.
+Server-Sent Events (SSE) enable servers to send live updates to webpages through one-way HTTP connections.
+Ideal for live chats, news feeds, and real-time notifications.
+Clients use EventSource objects to listen for formatted events from server response streams.
+Simple, browser-compatible solution for real-time updates.

 Visit the following resources to learn more: